 When you look at the asset side of company’s balance sheet, you will find a category at the end of the balance sheet called current asset.
 It will let you know the liquid capital the company has to pay its current liabilities.
 This means, it will tell you how much money is available with the company for business immediately.

-Under current assets, you will find those assets which are owned by the company and it can be converted into cash for business purposes or consumed in the business in the operating cycle of the business i.e. within a year from the balance sheet date.
+Under current assets, you will find those assets which are owned by the company and it can be converted into cash for business purposes or consumed in the business in the operating cycle of the business or within a year from the balance sheet date, whichever takes longer.

 Following assets are included under the head current assets on the balance sheet;